 Gayle Hodge – Project & Business Development Manager for In Conference Ltd

 We completed a seven hour tour of the city for visitors from Spain and England, taking in most of the key buildings from the Burrell Museum to the Riverside Museum, Homes for the Future to School of Art building.
 The highlight of the walking tour?
 I would say the interior of the School of Art.

 Recent Glasgow Walking Tours

-A group of architecture students from The Netherlands will be our next group of visitors, in early May.
+A group of architecture students from The Netherlands will be our next group of architectural visitors to the city, in early May.

-Walking Tours of Glasgow can involve advice (for an agreed fee) ahead of trips about types and areas of buildings in Strathclyde.
+We can provide basic advice for Walking Tours of Glasgow as you start your visit preparations – about types and areas of buildings in Strathclyde.

 We generally do Glasgow Architecture Tours for groups but individuals are welcome to contact us for prices.
 We have a standard 3-hour tour through the city centre, taking in a mix of old and new architecture.
 Typically this is supplemented with a bus tour to outlying buildings in the city, such as The Burrell and the Riverside Museum.
 A tour destination outwith the city that is sometimes requested is Hill House in Helensburgh (by architect Rennie Mackintosh) but it takes about 45 minutes to get there and admission is not free.

 We can take visitors to the Commonwealth Games buildings but please note much of the site is still under construction.
-A bus is required as the area is outwith the city centre.
+A bus is required for tours of this location as the area is outwith the city centre.
 If there are specific buildings you wish to visit in Scotland please contact us, we also do architectural tour routes in Edinburgh.

 Oh yes, we had a splendid time in Scotland, thanks to you, Colin, and your beautiful country.